Sleek modern reception desk at night bathed in ethereal blue-white digital glow , staffed by intelligence, not a person, always ready to answer

 Does it work for text messages and web forms too?

 Some platforms extend AI intake beyond voice calls to include SMS conversations and form submission responses.
-The core AI receptionist function is voice-call handling; the broader intake infrastructure may include these additional channels depending on the provider and package.
+The core AI receptionist function is voice-call handling; the broader intake infrastructure may include additional channels depending on the provider.

 Is it HIPAA compliant for healthcare-adjacent businesses like med spas?

 This depends on the specific implementation and provider.
-For healthcare-adjacent businesses collecting protected health information, HIPAA compliance must be explicitly confirmed with the provider before deployment.
-The Quiet Protocol addresses compliance requirements as part of the scoping process for health-adjacent clients.
+For businesses collecting protected health information, HIPAA compliance must be explicitly confirmed with the provider before deployment.
+We address this during our scoping process for health-adjacent clients.

 What is the ROI timeline?